Cerebral Palsy Medications

 The lack of muscle control could also extend to the child's stomach.
-They may not be able to push when they need to have bowel movements, causing them to have painful constipation.
-This could result in crippling abdominal pain.
+They may be unable to push when they need to have bowel movements, causing painful constipation.
+It could result in crippling abdominal pain.

-Doctors may prescribe laxatives or stool softeners to help treat some of the constipation that could result from cerebral palsy.
-Children may need regular "clean outs" where they are treated with enemas and other remedies to remove the stool from their intestines.
+The medical provider may prescribe laxatives or stool softeners to help the associated condition.
+Children may need regular "cleanouts" where they are treated with enemas and other remedies to remove the stool from their intestines.

 Seizure activity is one of the greatest dangers of cerebral palsy.
-Some forms of the disease may have co-occurring epilepsy that could place the child's life in danger.
+Some forms of the disease may have co-occurring epilepsy that could end the child's life.
 Roughly 40% of children with cerebral palsy will also have epilepsy.
-These neurological disorders can cause significant seizures that can leave lasting damage.
+These neurological disorders can cause significant seizures that can leave lasting brain damage.

-Accordingly, these children may need anticonvulsants.
-Seizures are caused by an overstimulation of the brain, and these medications can help reduce brain stimulation.
+Accordingly, these children may need anticonvulsants to control seizures.
+An overstimulation of the brain causes seizures, and these medications can help reduce brain stimulation.
 They could control seizures by cutting back on both the frequency and the intensity.

-The type of medication that your child is prescribed depends on both their brain chemistry and the type of seizures that they are having.
+The type of medication your child is prescribed to treat seizures depends on their brain chemistry and the type of seizures they are having.
 Sometimes children build a tolerance to anticonvulsants, necessitating dosage change.

 One of the adverse effects of cerebral palsy is inflammation.
-The fact the muscles are continuously stiff means that they can become irritated and inflamed.
-There are two types of anti inflammatory drugs:
+The muscles are continuously stiff.
+They can become irritated and inflamed.
+There are two types of anti-inflammatory drugs: